jrsousa2/Python-scripts-for-iTunes-WMP/README.md

 properties of both WMP and iTunes.

 <br>For example:
-  <br>&nbsp;How can you directly reference a track in the iTunes library with a tuple of 4 ID numbers?
+  <br>&nbsp;&nbsp;&nbsp;How can you directly reference a track in the iTunes library with a tuple of 4 ID numbers?
-  <br>&nbsp;How do you read the file tags that WMP keeps in the metadata, some of which are intrinsic to the file and some of which are extrinsic?
+  <br>&nbsp;&nbsp;&nbsp;How do you read the file tags that WMP keeps in the metadata, some of which are intrinsic to the file and some of which are extrinsic?
-  <br>&nbsp;How can you sync play counts between iTunes and WMP?
+  <br>&nbsp;&nbsp;&nbsp;How can you sync play counts between iTunes and WMP?

 <br>Here's a brief description of the parameters: